 Traditionally considered sterile, mother’s milk harbors a rich microbiota consisting of more than 700 species, dominated by staphylococci, streptococci, bifidobacteria and lactic acid bacteria.
 Therefore, it is a major source for the colonization of the breastfed infant gut, and it was suggested that this mode of colonization is closely correlated with infant’s health status, because, among other functions, it could protect against infections and contribute to the maturation of the immune system.
 Breast milk affects intestinal microbiota also indirectly, through the presence of oligosaccharides with prebiotic activity that stimulate the growth of specific bacterial groups including staphylococci and bifidobacteria.

 A recent study has compared the intestinal microbiota of European and African children (respectively from Florence and a rural village in Burkina Faso) between the ages of 1 and 6 years old.
 It has highlighted the dominant role of diet over variables such as climate, geography, hygiene and health services (it was also observed the absence of significant differences in the expression of key genes regulating the immune function, which suggests a functional similarity between the two groups).
 Indeed infants, as long as they are breastfed, have a very similar gut microbiota, rich in Actinobacteria, mainly Bifidobacterium (see below).
-The subsequent introduction of solid foods in the two groups, a Western diet rich in animal fats and proteins in European children, and low in animal protein but rich in complex carbohydrates in African children, leads to a differentiation in the Firmicutes/Bacteroidetes ratio between the two groups.
+The subsequent introduction of solid foods in the two groups, a Western diet rich in animal fats and proteins in European children, and low in animal proteins but rich in complex carbohydrates in African children, leads to a differentiation in the Firmicutes/Bacteroidetes ratio between the two groups.
 Gram-positive bacteria, mainly Firmicutes, were more abundant than Gram-negative bacteria in European children, whereas Gram-negative bacteria, mainly Bacteroidetes, prevailed over Gram-positive bacteria in African children.

 And the long-term diets are strongly associated to the enterotype partitioning.
 Indeed, it has been observed that:

 a diet high in animal fats and proteins, i.e. a Western-type diet, leads to a gut microbiota dominated by the Bacteroides enterotype;

 a diet high in complex carbohydrates, typical of agrarian societies, leads to the prevalence of the Prevotella enterotype.